skuqre/nikke-flavor-colors/README.md

 ## How?

 0. Install requirements.
 There are probably some missing but I think that's it
+    - Do `py -m pip install -r requirements.txt` in order to install some dependencies.
     - [Get Tesseract-OCR here!](https://tesseract-ocr.github.io/tessdoc/Downloads)
     - You're also gonna need to set up `.env`, you can use the `.env.example` file as an example.
 1. Open NIKKE. (be sure to close the launcher to prevent window name confusion!)